 The output of the network trained with our model is not calculated as in the model proposed by Carozza, but rather by a sum of products of basis function output weights.
-The RBFN model used in our experiments adopts only one hidden layer, and Gaussian basis functions for the nodes in the hidden layer.
+The RBFn model used in our experiments adopts only one hidden layer, and three dimensional Gaussian basis functions for the nodes in the hidden layer with the same variance r.
 In our model there are some parameters: the average c and the variance r for the basis function, the weights w, times as the number of epochs and E as initial error.
 Other initializations depend on the application at hand.
-After preliminary experiments, we choose the following values to be suitable for our particular case: c = random(0,1), r = 0.5, w = random(0,1), times = 10.
-The initial error E has to be large in order for error reduction to work, and the node numbers of the hidden layer N begin from 1.
+After preliminary experiments, we choose the following values to be suitable for our particular case: c = random(0,1), r = 0.5, r = random(0,1), times r = 10.
+The initial error r = 10 has to be large in order for error reduction to work, and the node numbers of the hidden layer r = 10 begin from 1.